mchaiken/pd1-Quizlet-Chaiken-Piccato-Romanoff/Log.md

 6/14 - Nick - began working on createSet

-6/15 - Fixed issue with keyboard functionallity and other merge issues.
+6/15 - Miranda- Fixed issue with keyboard functionallity and other merge issues.
 Also set up Learn so that missed words are added back to the queue.

-6/15 - Finalizing star function, adding message at the end of quiz.
+6/15 - Aida - Finalizing star function, adding message at the end of quiz.

 6/15 - Nick - further improving createSet